Ry Russo-Young: Career

 Russo-Young directed Before I Fall, based on the book by Lauren Oliver.
 The film stars Zoey Deutch, Halston Sage, Logan Miller, and Jennifer Beals, and was released by Open Road Films in 2017.
 Before I Fall premiered at the Sundance Film Festival in January 2017 and also had a special screening at the Next Wave 17 Toronto International Film Festival in February 2017.

 Russo-Young's next feature as director is The Sun Is Also a Star, adapted from Nicola Yoon’s novel of the same name.
 The film stars Yara Shahidi, Charles Melton, and John Leguizamo, and was co-produced by MGM and Warner Brothers.
 The film follows high school student Natasha Kingsely (Shahidi) who falls for Daniel Bae (Melton) the day before she is to be deported.
 It was released on May 17, 2019.

 In 2018, Russo-Young directed three episodes of the Netflix original series Everything Sucks!, as well as episodes of Sweetbitter, and Marvel's Cloak & Dagger.
 More recent television work includes episodes of the HBO series And Just Like That and Shrinking.

 In 2015, Russo-Young won a Creative Capital award for her film, The Family Movie. which evolved over several years into a 3-part documentary series.
 Released in 2021 on HBO, Russo-Young directed and appeared in the film, retitled Nuclear Family.
 The documentary explores the landmark custody dispute that hinged on the parental rights of her two mothers (a same-sex couple) and the interests of her biological father.
 Russo-Young followed this with the 2025 documentary series on Hulu titled Call her Alex following podcaster and media personality Alex Cooper of the podcast Call Her Daddy.
 The first episode premiered at the Tribeca Film Festival in June, 2025.

 Personal life

 Russo-Young lives in Los Angeles with her husband Colin Spoelman, Yale-educated co-founder and master distiller of the Kings County Distillery whisky manufacturer in Brooklyn, whom she married in 2014, and their two sons.
+She is Jewish.